AlbertHX86/alberthuang_site_final/content/authors/admin/_index.md

 first_name: null
 email: huang_xiao@u.nus.edu
 ---
-As an alumini of the University of Edinburgh, majoring in Electrical and Computer Engineering, I had been studied there for a year.
-Due to the COVID pandemic, I have reapplied to NUS for Electrical and Computer Engineering.\
+As an alumnus of the prestigious University of Edinburgh, with a major in Electrical and Computer Engineering, I completed a year of rigorous study at the institution.
+In response to the challenges posed by the COVID pandemic, I have taken the initiative to re-apply to the National University of Singapore (NUS) to pursue further studies in Electrical and Computer Engineering.\

-My course content covered EE-related content such as theoretical mathematics, applied mathematics, signals and systems, circuit analysis, energy electronics, etc.\
+During my academic tenure, my coursework encompassed a comprehensive range of EE-related subjects, including theoretical mathematics, applied mathematics, signals and systems, circuit analysis, and energy electronics.
+Additionally, I delved into system engineering topics, such as system dynamics, time series, and machine learning, among others.\

-It also covered systems engineering-related content such as system dynamics, time series, machine learning, etc.\
+My skill set comprises proficiency in Arduino, Python, C++, MATLAB, Stella Architect (a system dynamics simulation tool), SolidWorks, and diverse applications of machine learning within environmental contexts.\

-My skills include Arduino, Python, C++, MATLAB, Stella Architect (system dynamics simulation), SolidWorks, and various environmental applications for machine learning.\
+Presently, my research interests revolve around optimization techniques, Bayesian clustering methodologies, and the domain of smart grids.
+I am deeply invested in exploring these areas to contribute valuable insights to the field.\

-My current research interests focus on optimisation, Bayesian clustering, smart grids, etc. Previous research projects include dynamic pricing models for airline tickets, smart grid optimisation and clustering problems.\
+Having engaged in previous research endeavors, I have actively worked on dynamic pricing models for airline tickets, smart grid optimization, and clustering problems.
+These experiences have honed my analytical abilities and fortified my passion for academic exploration.\

-Looking forward to research opportunities and positions in consulting and product management!
+I am eagerly seeking opportunities in research and consulting roles, and I am equally enthusiastic about pursuing positions in product management.\
 {style="text-align: justify;"}